 - a swim in our 2-acre lake after the day’s walk followed by a well-earned siesta in a hammock or sun-lounger on the deck by the lake.

 All meals are included, from our welcome dinner on Friday evening to the last scrumptious breakfast on Monday morning.
 We provide a packed lunch on Saturday and on Sunday so that our guests can walk at their own pace and have lunch where they choose to do so.
 Transport to Eauze and back from Nogaro on Saturday is also included, and so is transport on Sunday to Nogaro and back from Aire-sur-Adour.
-Even the wine tasting and the transport to and from Saint Mont is included.
+Even the wine tasting and the transport to and from the wine cellar is included.

 Walking the Camino